-As the elected City Auditor of Long Beach, Laura Doud leads the only department within the City that provides an independent review of City operations and spending without bias or pre-determined outcomes.
-Laura and her staff work on citizens’ behalf to improve Long Beach by focusing on internal improvements that enhance work quality and provide increased value to the City.
+As the elected City Auditor of Long Beach, Laura Doud leads an Office that provides independent audits and reviews of operations to advance an effective and efficient City government.
+Laura and her staff work on citizens’ behalf by focusing on quality of life issues and internal improvements that provide increased value to the City.

-To assure Long Beach residents that the City Auditor’s Office complies with the highest standards of the profession, Laura has committed to undergo triennial audits by independent panels of peers.
-These audits have found that the Office’s internal operations are in full compliance with Government Auditing Standards to ensure that the Office’s work is reliable and credible.
+To assure residents that the City Auditor’s Office complies with the highest standards of the profession, Laura has committed to undergo triennial audits by independent panels of peers.
+These peer reviews have found that the Office’s internal operations are in full compliance with Government Auditing Standards ensuring that the Office’s work is reliable and credible.

 Born and raised in Long Beach, Laura attended Wilson High School and Long Beach City College.
 She graduated from California State University, Long Beach with a degree in accounting and earned her law degree (JD) at Pacific Coast University School of Law.
 She is a Certified Public Accountant (CPA) and Certified Fraud Examiner (CFE).

 Laura was inducted into the Long Beach City College Hall of Fame and received the Kathleen Parker Award from the Pacific Coast University School of Law.
 She has been honored by local organizations such as the Long Beach Branch of the National Association for the Advancement of Colored People, the Long Beach Area Hispanic Chamber of Commerce, and the Khmer Parent Association for her community-building and women empowerment efforts.

 In addition to her public service, Laura supports many community organizations.
 She is a member of the Long Beach Rotary Club, serves on the Honorary Board of Governors of Leadership Long Beach, and is a steering committee member for Educare.